 NOTE: These instructions pertain to clusters that have already been manually provisioned.
 In order to create a new cluster, see here.

-If you have not done so already, follow these instructions to provision a new GKE cluster.
-Please ensure that the 'Basic Authentication' feature is enabled.
+If you have not done so already, provision a new AKS cluster within Azure.

 Attaching your cluster